Trinity Catholic School: History

 The school was founded as an amalgamation of two Catholic schools in the area: Bishop Bright Grammar School and Dormer High School.
 Dormer High School opened in Myton Road, Warwick, in 1959.
 Bishop Bright Grammar School opened in 1966, with Peter Hastings as its founding headmaster.
 It was built on a new site at Guy's Cliffe Avenue, Leamington Spa.

-In the late 1970s or early 1980s, under the education reforms of the time, the two original schools merged to form a new Catholic comprehensive school.
+In 1976, the two original schools were merged to form a new Catholic comprehensive school.
 For a number of years the school remained divided between the two original sites; named as Bishop Bright Hall, in Guy's Cliffe Avenue and Dormer Hall in Myton Road.
 A sixth-form college, named Freeman Hall, was added to the Guy's Cliffe site.
 In February 1999 the school announced its intention to combine all of the school facilities onto a single site.
 In September 2005, following the completion of a multimillion-pound extension, they were amalgamated at the Guy's Cliffe Avenue site in Leamington Spa.